getanteon/alaz/Alaz-Architecture.md

 - 	 `k8s.io/client-go`

 ## 2- Container Runtimes (containerd)
-There are different types of container runtimes available for k8s clusters like containerd,crio,docker etc.
+There are different types of container runtimes available for K8s clusters like containerd, crio, docker etc.
-By connecting to chosen container runtimes socket, alaz is able to gather more detailed information on containers running on nodes.
+By connecting to chosen container runtimes socket, Alaz is able to gather more detailed information on containers running on nodes.
 - log directory of the container,
 - information related to its sandbox,
 - pid,